djangodeployment/django-deployment-book/02-dns.rst

 can cache this information (i.e. the list of name servers that are responsible for djangodeployment.com) for up to two days".
-Caching times are configurable to various degrees and are usually from 5 minutes to 48 hours, but caching for a whole week is also not uncommon.
+Caching times are configurable to various degrees and are usually from 5 minutes to 48 hours, but caching for a whole week is not uncommon.
 Rarely does your name server need to go through the complete list of steps; most often it will have cached the name servers for the top level domain, and sometimes it will also have cached some lower stuff.

 So here is the big problem with DNS: it's not hard to get it right (it's